ayushgagarwal/AQI-prediction/README.md

 The link to the web app is:  https://dva-app-test.onrender.com/

-A short video that talks about the project - https://youtu.be/ntuTnvEP7HA
+A short video where I talk about the project - https://youtu.be/ntuTnvEP7HA

+If you want to know more/discuss with me about the project, checkout the code and don't hesitate to reach out to me :)